YBL123/sei-project-4/README.md

 // talk about reviews and ratings here
 // add screenshots and code snippets

+### Reviews --->
+only a user that is logged in can post reviews. tHEY MUST ADD A RATING TO POST THE REVIEW.
+A red message will appear informing the user of so if they try to post a review without a rating.
+Anyone can view the reviews even if not logged in.
+But they can not make a post.
+Wrapped in authentication ternary in render.
+### Ratings --> plug-in

 ### Register
 ![fam register](fam-register.png )
 --> user can be directed to sign in if they already have an account